IBMAppModernization/app-modernization-workshop-daimler/workshop/exercise-1/README.md

-# Lab - Deploying and testing the IBM Stock Trader sample application in OpenShift
+# Lab - Deploying a set of microservices in OpenShift

 In this lab you will deploy and test the *IBM Stock Trader application* on Red Hat OpenShift.